pablojotaguardiola/ParseQL-Swift-To-MySQL/README.md

 ###Use completions to manage the results
-######Maybe you want to wait the result of the tasks below.
+######Maybe you want to wait the result of the tasks above.
 The completions return some useful data too.

 ###4.
 Create with block
 ######It returns a message by now...